 Several of my top picks offer live music, and others offer tasty menus to accompany the drinks.
 Click below to read the descriptions of the 17 best bars, pubs, and wine bars in the city.

 One of the most exciting things to do at night in San Francisco is attend a sports event by one of our local teams.
-Depending on what season you plan to visit, you could attend an SF Giants baseball game at beautiful AT&T Park by the water.
-Or you could head across the bay to Oakland for a Warriors basketball game or an A's baseball game.
+Depending on what season you plan to visit, you could attend an SF Giants baseball game at beautiful Oracle Park by the water or you could head across the bay to Oakland for an A's baseball game.

 All of these pro teams play at huge stadiums packed with fans, and it's a blast to be part of that energetic crowd.